Fashion insiders declare ‘I Am an Immigrant’ in new video

 “Fashion has not been taking enough responsibility, and they can do much more,” said Tonchi, who also appears in the video.
 “Fashion is always a mirror of society.”

-This fashion week was heavier than usual on politics and social issues, both on and off runways.
+This fashion week was heavier than usual on politics and social issues, on and off runways.

 Jonathan Simkhai handed out “Feminist AF” T-shirts to his front-row guests.
 Prabal Gurung walked models for his finale in T-shirts emblazoned with “Yes, We Should All Be Feminists” and “The Future is Female.”
 Christian Siriano included a shirt on one model with the words: “People are People.”